-On December 12, the Agriculture Improvement Act of 2018 (also known as the Farm Bill) passed the Senate and is on its way to becoming law once signed by the President.
-This legislation covers policy and funding for the United States Department of Agriculture (for example, farm subsidies) as well as other programs such as the Supplemental Nutrition Assistance Program (also known as Food Stamps).
+On December 12, 2018, the Agriculture Improvement Act of 2018 (also known as the Farm Bill) passed the Senate and became law once signed by the President.
+This legislation covers policy and funding for the United States Department of Agriculture USDA (for example, farm subsidies) as well as other programs such as the Supplemental Nutrition Assistance Program (also known as Food Stamps).

-The Farm Bill is legislation that is reviewed, amended, and approved by congress every 5 years.
-But this year, the Farm Bill has important implications for dog owners.
+The Farm Bill is legislation that gets reviewed, amended, and approved by congress every 5 years.
+This year, though, the Farm Bill has important implications for dog owners.

 As you may already be aware, CBD oil made from hemp is one of the fastest growing sectors in pet health.
-As more and more owners are discovering the science backed health benefits of this natural supplement, the demand has gone through the roof.
+As more and more owners are sharing and discovering the benefits of this natural supplement, demand for CBD has gone through the roof.

 This article will explore how this recent legislation just made it easier for manufacturers of CBD oil made from hemp to get their product to consumers, what this means for dog owners, and how this is likely to affect veterinary research into CBD for dogs, cats, and other domesticated pets.